Eugen417/Home_Assistant_Smart_Plex_Ai_Task/Smart_Plex_Ai-Task _En/readme.md

 To communicate between the script and the Voice Assistant, an intermediate script is needed.
 Create a new script in Home Assistant (**Settings -> Automations & Scenes -> Scripts -> Add Script**) and paste this YAML code:

-*Do not forget to give the AI access to this script in the Assistant settings!*
+*Make sure to grant this script access to Dialog systems in the Script settings!*

 ```yaml
 alias: Smart Plex Bridge